Q & A

-Bethesda Children’s Foundation expenses are currently met by the directors so all of your money reaches the children's home.
+Bethesda Children’s Foundation expenses are currently met by the trustees so all of your money reaches the children's home.
 We do not expect this to change significantly in the future but if it does, we will, of course let you know.

 The children who are cared for by Bethesda have come from family situations where they are not being cared for.
 They have been judged by the Indian Social Care Authority to be at risk, and need to be looked after away from the family.
 Other possibilities like being cared for by extended family are considered before they reach this stage.